 - 3. The following parameters configure the Delayed Interlock.
 This includes an adjustable delay timer, which delays the ignition sequence, allowing time for a proving switch to be made to prevent a fault. - Delayed Interlock Name: Choose Valve 1, Valve 2, Louver or Louver 2. - Auxiliary Delay: Select the interlock delay.
-If the unit has a Sequencing Isolation Valve, this must be set to 120 seconds (see Benchmark Edge: Installation Manual (OMM-0136, GF-210 Section 2.14: BST Sequencing Isolation Valve; for CFR Boilers, see OMM-0163 Section 2.14).
+If the unit has a Sequencing Isolation Valve, this must be set to 120 seconds (see Benchmark Edge: Installation Manual (OMM-0136, Section 2.14; for CFR Boilers, see OMM-0163 Section 2.14).
 (Range: 0 to 240 sec.) - BST Remote Interlock: Enable this feature on an Edge[ii] unit in order to use the "Spare RTD 1" input (J4 terminal 4&5) as a wired logical Remote Disable for the System or just the SH plant.

-NOTE: Do not use the Remote Interlock connection to shutdown the plant since it will not do so if the BST Manager is in a fault.
+NOTE: Do not use the Remote Interlock connection for emergency shutdown, since the plant will not do so if the BST Manager is in fault

-NOTE: For BST plant shutdown with the Edge controller (when "SH Shutdown" or "System Shutdown" is selected), "BST Remote Interlocks" must be "Enabled" and the remote interlock dry contact must be wired to pin 5 and pin 6 of connector J4 (labelled "RTD Spare 1") on the manager unit.
-For maximum security, wire to the Remote Interlock of each boiler with a separate dry contact from a multi-pole switch.
+NOTE: For BST plant shutdown with the Edge controller (when "SH Shutdown" or "System Shutdown" is selected), "BST Remote Interlocks" must be "Enabled", and the remote interlock dry contact must be wired to pins 5 and 6 of connector J4 (labelled "RTD Spare 1") on the manager unit.
+For security, wire to the Remote Interlock of each boiler with a separate dry contact from a multi-pole switch.